pennlabs/django-rest-live/docs/api.md

 # Websocket API
 ## General format
+Messages are sent from over the websocket connection as JSON strings.
+The easiest way to generate these is to construct an object in JavaScript and pass it to `JSON.stringify`.
+Incoming messages can be parsed with `JSON.parse`.

 All messages have a `type` property which determines all other properties accessible on the message and a `id` which specifies which request it pertains to.
 It's